vanessaxuuan/tp/docs/UserGuide.md

 Format: `delete INDEX`

 * Deletes the student at the specified `INDEX`.
-* The index refers to the index number shown in the current displayed student list.
-* The index **must be a positive number** 1, 2, 3, …

 Examples:
 * `list` followed by `delete 2` deletes the 2nd student listed in TACH.